You’ve been slaving away for hours, and it’s finally time to slice before finally tucking into that delicious brisket.

 - Store in a protective sheath to preserve the cutting edges

-For keeping your knife sharp you have a range of options, which is enough for another blog post entirely.
-For a simple sharpener under $40.00 we like the Presto Electric Knife Sharpener.
-So long as are careful to avoid applying any downward pressure and focus on drawing the knife slowly across you can keep your knives super sharp.
+For keeping your knife sharp you have a range of options.
+We cover this in much more detail in our general guide to choosing and caring for barbecue knives.
+For a simple sharpener on a budget, we like the Presto Electric Knife Sharpener.
+So long as you are careful to avoid applying any downward pressure and focus on drawing the knife slowly across you can keep your knives super sharp.

 Wrapping it up

 While our Smoke Kitchen slicing knife isn’t the cheapest option, we’re sure you’ll appreciate the better-quality blade and handle.